beejjorgensen/bgnet0/src/bgnet0_part_0400_layermodel.md

 ## The ISO OSI Network Layer Model

-This is imporant to know if you're taking a certification test or if you're going into the field as more than a regular programmer.
+This is important to know if you're taking a certification test or if you're going into the field as more than a regular programmer.

 The Internet Layer Model is a special case of this more-detailed model